kkredit/scramble-squares-solver/README.md

 ### Clojure

 The Clojure solution is a direct port of the Haskell solution.
 I never quite grokked Clojure's REPL-oriented development workflow.
-Despite the workflow being awkard and frustrating, the final product is very nice.
+Despite the workflow being awkward and frustrating, the final product is very nice.
 The algorithm is identical to Haskell's.
 The data types are essentially the same, though Clojure's internal translation between collection types ("seqable" types) meant that I'm not sure how the data is actually stored at various parts of the program.
-Frustratingly, changing between a list and a vector can cause segementation faults (even though they all get converted to sequences during functional operations?).
+Frustratingly, changing between a list and a vector can cause segmentation faults (even though they all get converted to sequences during functional operations?).
 Unfortunately, I did not pick up enough of the language to appreciate its strong macro system and concurrency features.